cps-1/docs/README.md

 1. Install dependencies with `poetry install`
 2. Start the dev server with `poetry run mkdocs serve -a 0.0.0.0:8000`

+## Versioning

+Use `mike deploy <version>` to deploy a new version in the `gh-pages` branch.

+Use `mike deploy <version> latest` to mark it as the default latest stable version.

+To start the dev server visualizing all available versions use `mike serve -a 0.0.0.0:8000`

 ## Configuring Cloudflare Pages (optional)

 When creating a new page, make sure the section *Build configurations* looks like this: